Ratnākaraśānti: The three natures

 Ratnākaraśānti defends the importance of the Yogācāra three natures theory for Mahayana Buddhism and for understanding the ultimate truth.
 Following closely the Madhyāntavibhāga and the Triṃśikā, Ratnākaraśānti maintains that the perfected or consummate nature (pariniṣpanna svabhava) is the dependent (paratantra) nature's emptiness of the imagined (parikalpita) nature.

 Ratnākaraśānti summarises his interpretation of the three natures theory and how it relates to the two truths theory of Madhyamaka in the following verse (found in his Madhyamakālaṅkāropadeśa and in his Madhyamakālaṅkāravṛtti madhyama pratipatsiddhi):Every dharma which has as its nature the two, [i.e., the apprehended and the apprehending,] does not exist; [every dharma which] has as its nature the error as being two, [however,] exists; [every dharma which has] as its nature the emptiness of [the two also exists].
 That is accepted as the Middle Way.
 The three natures are named the Imagined, the Dependent, and the Consummate, because, thus in sequence, the Imagined is superimposed as an error, the Dependent arises from the causes, the Consummate is changeless.In this way, Ratnākaraśānti seeks to provide a theory of the middle way which unites the two main Indian Mahayana schools at the time.
 In this view, the consummate nature is seen as ultimate and changeless, while the other two natures are relative truth.

 The Madhyamakālaṅkāravṛtti madhyama pratipatsiddhi further explains why the three natures are the madhyamaka middle way:To say “[All dharmas] exist” is one extreme, to say “[All dharmas] do not exist” is another extreme.
 The middle of these two is the Middle Way, which is the definitive realization of the [three] natures.
 What, then, is that [definitive realization]?
 That which [asserts]: All dharmas are neither existent nor non-existent, that is to say, from the perspective of the Imagined, [all dharmas] are not existent, from the perspective of the Dependent and the Consummate, they are not nonexistent.
-According to H. Luo understanding of Madhyamaka is similar to later Tibetan views described as shentong, such as the view of Sakya Chokden.
+According to H. Luo, Ratnākaraśānti's understanding of Madhyamaka is similar to later Tibetan views described as shentong, such as the view of Sakya Chokden.